The latest King Salmon updates can be found on our Updates page. →

 If you’re wondering how other salmon compare to King salmon, here are some tasting notes for reference:

-It’s important to maintain healthy populations of these fish, not only for our ecosystem, but also for recreational and commercial fishing purposes.
 In comparison to the Atlantic salmon, which is endangered and no longer has a commercial fishery, we’re lucky to have an abundance of wild salmon on the West coast and must protect these populations.

 Did you know California King Salmon cross under the Golden Gate bridge to go out to the ocean and come back under to go up the steam that they came out?